ashira104/Lusternia-Packages/General Use (by Ashira)/README.md

  - Timequakes
    - TQHELP for a pop-up with commands.
    - Will call out start of a timequake (if you are on Prime), appearance/release of anomalies, attempt to release the anomaly, if you are releasing, where you are releasing, if someone else is releasing.
 Other commands listed in TQHELP.
- - Tome of Rememberance
-   - TOME HELP for a pop-up with commands.
-   - Will help with various portions of the Tome of Rememberance Quest.
  - Village Influencer
    - VHELP for a pop-up with commands.
    - Will assist with influencing during village revolts.
 Works for all cities/communes.